moonbrv/data-frisk-reagent/README.md

-# data-frisk-reagent
+# data-frisk-rum

 > "Get your facts first, then you can distort them as you please" - Mark Twain

-Visualize your data in your Reagent apps as a tree structure.
+Visualize your data in your Rum apps as a tree structure.

 Suitable for use during development.